-Florida’s Turnpike Enterprise (FTE), part of the Florida Department of Transportation (FDOT), completed the Project Development & Environment (PD&E) study for the Orlando South Ultimate Interchange at Florida’s Turnpike (SR 91) and Beachline Expressway (SR 528), in Orange County, Florida.
-FTE concurred with the recommendations and signed the State Environmental Impact Report (SEIR) on May 25, 2021.
-The final SEIR reflects consideration of the PD&E Study and the comments received at the Public Hearing.
+Florida’s Turnpike Enterprise (FTE), part of the Florida Department of Transportation (FDOT), is designing improvements to the Orlando South Ultimate Interchange at Florida’s Turnpike (SR 91) and Beachline Expressway (SR 528), in Orange County, Florida.

-The PD&E Study is the second phase of the FDOT project development process.
-FTE has initiated the project into Design which is the third phase of the process.
+Portions of this project are in design which is the third phase of the FDOT project development process.
 During this phase, construction plans, specifications, and final estimates to build a project are developed.

 Noise Studies are performed in the PD&E phase and the Design phase, and re-evaluated if there is a major change in design to the roadway.

-As part of the PD&E study, potential impacts to the environment were considered and measures to minimize and mitigate for these impacts were incorporated into the project.
+As part of the PD&E study conducted in 2021, potential impacts to the environment were considered and measures to minimize and mitigate for these impacts were incorporated into the project.
 Based on the recommended design, it was determined that there are no significant impacts associated with the project.
 As the project continues through design, any new impacts associated with the project will be identified and addressed through the permitting process with the appropriate resource agency.

 FTE is at the forefront of planning for a safer, more efficient, and technologically advanced transportation system for the future.
 FTE continually seeks opportunities to integrate emerging transportation technologies that can help reduce congestion, create mobility choices, minimize environmental impacts and improve safety.
 FTE also recognizes that connected and automated vehicle (CAV) technologies hold unprecedented opportunities for enhancing mobility and increasing safety on our roadways.